Spider Control Services

 Most mother spiders personally care for their brood after birth until their children are fully grown.
 Spiderlings remain on their home webs and even occasionally latch onto the mother for protection and guidance.
 When spiderlings are fully grown, they leave the web to seek mates or build webs of their own.
 Most adult spiders can live for a year or longer.

-The two relatively common breeds of spider that could pose a serious risk to human health are the Black Widow and Brown Recluse spiders.
-Neither is native to New York, but both have been spotted, most likely by hitch-hiking from a warmer climate.
+The nocturnal orb-weaving spider is mildly venomous but isn’t considered a threat to humans.
+The two relatively common species of spider that could pose a serious risk to human health are the black widow and brown recluse spiders.
+Neither is native to New York, but both have been spotted, most likely by hitchhiking from a warmer climate.

 Spider FAQ